-Louisville calm after man was shot and killed amid protest
+Coroner: Louisville man fatally shot amid protest

-Several dozen people gathered Sunday at a park in downtown Louisville where a man had been shot and killed the night before amid a protest over the killing of Breonna Taylor.
+LOUISVILLE, Ky.
+(AP) - Police in Kentucky on Sunday identified a man who was fatally shot amid a protest over the killing of Breonna Taylor.

+Tyler Charles Gerth, 27, of Louisville, died of a gunshot wound Saturday night, the Jefferson County coroner’s office said in a news release.

+Reports of shots fired at Jefferson Square Park in downtown Louisville came in around 9 p.m., Louisville Metro police said in a statement.
+A second shooting victim was found across the street.
+That person was hospitalized with injuries that were not life-threatening.

+Officers cleared the park and police “are trying to gather as much information as possible in order to identify all who were involved in the incident,” the police statement said.
+No information about arrests, possible suspects and the identify and age of the second victim was immediately released.

+Several dozen people gathered Sunday at the park.
 A few Louisville police officers arrived to hand out flyers that said overnight camping and cooking at the site is banned, but protesters will be allowed to continue gathering during the day.
 Police removed tents from the site and told protesters they could pick them up at a separate location.

 John Kriner knelt for nearly 30 minutes at the site, Jefferson Square near the city’s courthouse, to pray for peace.